ksusvita92/siestim/README.md

 The package tutorial can be found [here](https://github.com/ksusvita92/siestim/blob/main/tutorial/tutorial_html.Rmd).
 Other version (html or pdf) can be found under subfolder **tutorial**.

 ## Contact
-- For general questions and bug reports, please contact <ksusvita@gmail.com>
+- For general questions and bug reports, please contact <kurniasusvitasari@ui.ac.id>